egorskb/AI_CopyPaste/README.md

-# AI Clipboard Manager
+# AI CopyPaste

-The AI Clipboard Manager is a Python-based desktop application that uses OpenAI's GPT-3 language model to answer questions and provide responses in real-time.
+The AI CopyPaste is a Python-based desktop application that uses OpenAI's GPT-3 language model to answer questions and provide responses in real-time.

 ## Features